 Our aim is for Stockton Town Centre to be a focal point for cultural activity with year round festivals, varied shopping experience including our historic and specialist markets and top class leisure facilities.

 We will continue to conserve and enhance our historic buildings and build upon the asset of the River Tees to provide a high quality setting for new businesses.

 Key projects will transform the image of the area, support the growth and development of the leisure economy and put the building blocks in place for an expanding retail and business sector.

-Following extensive redevelopment of Stockton High Street in 2015, the upgrade of the public realm in the areas of Bishop Street / Silver Street (Cultural Quarter) will provide enhanced connections to the Town Centre from the new hotel site and North Shore area.
-Pedestrianisation of Silver Street will enable an attractive, safe, family-friendly environment benefiting from minimal vehicle movement.
+Following extensive redevelopment of Stockton High Street in 2015, the public realm in the areas of Bishop Street / Silver Street (Cultural Quarter) has been upgraded, providing enhanced connections to the Town Centre from the new hotel site and North Shore area.
+Pedestrianisation of Silver Street has enabled an attractive, safe, family-friendly environment benefiting from minimal vehicle movement.
 Opportunities for new outdoor uses such as an events, retail and a cultural offer will create a positive impact on the existing independent businesses in the street and encourage investment in vacant units.
-Works are due to commence on Monday 9 April 2018 and are due for completion by early August 2018.

 Billingham town centre has recently benefitted from a multi-million facelift delivered in partnership by Stockton Council and the town centre owners, St. Modwen Properties PLC.

 These developments are just part of the wider Town Centre developments which have included:

 For general Billingham Town Centre queries contact: